Birth Injury Lawyers at Kennerly Loutey

 “Twenty percent,” he said, which I thought sounded good under the circumstances.
 When a child is in danger, you’ll take any hope you can get.
-We then spent 78 days in the neonatal intensive care unit (NICU), and after that countless sleepless nights with their apnea & bradycardia alarms going off, twice-weekly visits from a physical therapist, and trips to the hospital for difficulty breathing.
+We then spent 78 days in the neonatal intensive care unit (NICU) at Jefferson Hospital in Philadelphia, and after that countless sleepless nights with their apnea & bradycardia alarms going off, twice-weekly visits from a physical therapist, and trips to the hospital for difficulty breathing.

 If your baby showed signs of an injury at birth — like if your baby had seizures, or had special treatment in the NICU like extra oxygen, surgery, or head cooling — help may be available.
 Labor and delivery mistakes are sadly common and the consequences are devastating.
 I’ve helped families recover millions of dollars in settlements for birth-related malpractice, and have retained as experts some of the best obstetricians, neonatologists, placental pathologists, pediatric neurologists, and lifecare planners in the country.
 We are intimately familiar with obstetrics, and what fetal heart rates should indicate a problem, how shoulder dystocia should be managed when a baby gets stuck, when an emergency c-section should be ordered for fetal distress, when cerebral palsy was avoidable, and why babies are referred to head cooling for hypoxic-ischemic encephalopathy or to extracorporeal membrane oxygenation (ECMO) for meconium aspiration.
 The medicine isn’t a challenge to us; it’s what we do every day.

 Our Birth Injury Lawyer And Cerebral Palsy Lawsuit Pages: